Globle USA

 Understanding America's system of government and democratic principles

-The US Constitution, ratified in 1788, is the oldest written constitution still in use.
-It establishes the framework for the federal government and protects individual rights through the Bill of Rights (first 10 amendments).
+The US Constitution, ratified in 1788, is the oldest written national constitution still in use.
+It establishes the framework for the federal government and protects individual rights through the Bill of Rights (the first 10 amendments).
+Far from being a static piece of paper, the Constitution is often called a "living document" because it can be amended and its interpretation continues to evolve through Supreme Court decisions.

 Three Branches of Government